mirumee/ariadne-codegen/README.md

 ## Example

 Example with simple schema and few queries and mutations is available [here](./EXAMPLE.md).

+## Contributing

+We welcome all contributions to Ariadne!
+If you've found a bug or issue, feel free to use [GitHub issues](https://github.com/mirumee/ariadne-codegen/issues).
+If you have any questions or feedback, don't hesitate to catch us on [GitHub discussions](https://github.com/mirumee/ariadne/discussions/).

+Also make sure you follow [@AriadneGraphQL](https://twitter.com/AriadneGraphQL) on Twitter for latest updates, news and random musings!

 ## **Crafted with ❤️ by [Mirumee Software](http://mirumee.com)** hello@mirumee.com